sgoettel/epistoMap_xml/README.md

 The script reads the input data using pandas and processes it to extract unique sender-receiver pairs.
 It groups the letters based on sender and receiver IDs, ensuring that a sender or receiver is only displayed once when they are at the exact same location.

 The script extracts GeoNames IDs from the @ref attribute of the `<placeName>` elements in the input XML data.
-It then uses these IDs to query the GeoNames API, which returns the corresponding geographical coordinates.
+GeoNames has a daily limit of about 1000 requests, after which it stops access.
+Using an account and API access doesn't really change this limit (I'm still trying to find a way around this..).

 The script employs the folium library to create an interactive map with two marker clusters: one for senders and another for receivers.
 It uses a custom `add_offset` function to slightly offset the markers to prevent overlapping when multiple individuals are at the same location.